Science

 INTENT

-Our science curriculum is designed to be a stimulating curriculum that nurtures children’s natural curiosity and their intellectual development.
-It also incorporates the 4Is which ensures it is inspiring, interleaved with other subjects including maths and English, inclusive and empowers independence.
+Our science curriculum is designed to be a stimulating curriculum that nurtures children’s natural curiosity, excitement and their intellectual development.
+It also incorporates the 4I’s which ensures it is inspiring, interleaved with other subjects including math's and English, inclusive and empowers independence.
 Pupils in our community are from a diverse and aspirational background, we inspire pupils and focus on building science capital, which ensures our children acquire knowledge, skills, and attitudes to better prepare them for modern life.
+Studying science at MJS allows pupils to appreciate how new knowledge and skills can be fundamental to solving arising global challenges.

 Our pupils: